HackYourFuture/curriculum/README.md

 ## [JavaScript1](https://github.com/HackYourFuture/JavaScript/) + [CLI](https://github.com/HackYourFuture/CommandLine/blob/master/Lecture-1.md)

 >The command line (cli, shell) is the interface between you (the user) and the operating system which interprets your commands and allows the computer to respond to your command.
 In this module two half day sessions are spend to get students familiar with the command line.

-In [this](https://github.com/HackYourFuture/JavaScript/tree/master/fundamentals) repo you can find a very nice overview of some of the fundamental javaScript concepts

-### **Module goals**
+### **Module goals for JavaScript1**

-**JavaScript:**
 - What is JavaScript and where can you use it for
+- Variables [var, let, const]
-- Basic Data Types
+- Basic Data Types [Strings, Numbers, Arrays]
-    - Strings
-    - Numbers
-    - Array
-- Values
 - Operators
+-  Advanced data types [Objects]
+- Conditions
+- Statements vs Expressions
+- Loops (for/while)
-- Variables
+- Functions
 - Naming conventions
-- Loops (for and while)
-- Functions
 - Closures
-- Scopes
-- Advanced Data types
-    - Objects
+- Scope
-- String and Array Manipulations
+- Array Manipulations
-- Basic DOM manipulations
+- Basic DOM manipulations [img src, innerHTML]
 - Code commenting

 **CLI:**